michaelprice232/query-k8s-security-contexts/README.md

 # README

-App for querying all K8s services in the current context which have an ingress route - either via an ingress rule or load balancer service - but do not have certain security contexts enabled:
+Script for querying all K8s services in the current context which have an ingress route - either via an ingress rule or load balancer service - but do not have certain security contexts enabled:

 1. RunAsNonRoot in the pod security context